pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Develop cost management strategies that maximize ROI while controlling expenses
 - Build monitoring systems that track AI performance and continuously improve outcomes

-This is not a theoretical AI guideâ€”it's a practical implementation manual that transforms AI from a buzzword into a competitive advantage.
+This is not a theoretical AI guide—it's a practical implementation manual that transforms AI from a buzzword into a competitive advantage.
 Every integration, every prompt, every workflow serves the purpose of scaling operations to $10M+ revenue while maintaining quality and reducing costs.

 ---